What is a Trustee?

 Who can become a trustee?

 The membership of the school board includes elected parent representatives, an elected staff representative and the principal.
 If the school has students above Year 9, the board also includes a student representative.
+If the school is a state integrated school, it may have up to 4 proprietor appointees on the board.

 What do trustees do?